 Telecheck allows merchants to screen checks to make a decision to accept or decline a check.
 It guarantees to the merchant the full amount of a check approved through the Telecheck system and offers merchants a warranty service option to handle the collection of returned checks from consumers.

-Some banks and credit unions will utilize Telecheck when deciding to open a checking account.
-This process may even be in addition to Chexsystems.
 Financial institutions are vigorously working to minimize fraud and risk on all levels.

 How Telecheck Works